11 Mixing Tips for Panning Music with Intention

 Bring them up in solo—it’s okay, I won’t tell anyone—and pan them left and right at equal volume.
 Listen in headphones for a second: does the snare lean toward the left of the picture?
 If so, bring the left overhead channel closer to center by degrees until the snare is located in the middle.
 How’s your kick doing now?
 Is it off to the side a smidge?
 You can compensate with minimal panning of the right channel, or you can leave it: the kick drum mic will draw more focus to the center than the close-snare mic, whose fundamental frequencies compete more with what the overheads are likely to capture.

-If your intention is to create naturalistic, acoustic drums, make sure your close mics match the aural positioning of your overheads.
-You may want the widest tom sound possible, but it is quite difficult to negate the inclinations of the overheads and not sound immediately different from them.
+Here’s a tip to get you started: If your intention is to create naturalistic, acoustic drums, make sure your close mics match the aural positioning of your overheads.
+You may want the widest tom sounds possible, but it is quite difficult to negate the inclinations of the overheads and not sound immediately different from them.

 This can be your intent, sure, but intention is everything: the snap and ambiance of close-mic’d drums are frequently found in stereo overheads, so tread carefully, lest you induce disorienting phasing mixups.